-Our Board may, in its absolute discretion, decline to register any transfer of any Ordinary Share which is not fully paid up or on which we have a lien.
-Our Board may also decline to register any transfer of any Ordinary Share unless:
+Our Board may, in its absolute discretion, decline to register any transfer of any share that is not fully paid up or on which we have a lien.
+Our Board may also decline to register any purported transfer of any share unless:

-- the instrument of transfer is lodged with us, accompanied by the certificate for the Ordinary Shares to which it relates and such other evidence as our Board may reasonably require to show the right of the transferor to make the transfer; - the instrument of transfer is in respect of only one class of shares; - the instrument of transfer is properly stamped, if required; and - in the case of a transfer to joint holders, the number of joint holders to whom the Ordinary Share is to be transferred does not exceed four.
+- the instrument of transfer is lodged with us, accompanied by the certificate for the shares to which it relates and such other evidence as our Board may reasonably require to show the right of the transferrot o make the transfer; - the instrument of transfer is in respect of only one class of shares; - the instrument of transfer is properly stamped, if required; and - in the case of a transfer to joint holders, the number of joint holders to whom the share is to be transferred does not exceed four.